GitHooksDotIO/githooks-io-service/Node.md

 Whilst Lambda is awesome, it has its limitations.
 Crucially, **your GitHook must be entirely self-contained** (i.e. have no external dependencies), except for the modules made available to you in the `gh.modules` parameter.
 You CANNOT require any custom modules in the same repository.
 Your GitHook must be entirely self-contained in the file you specified as your entry point.

-That's really all you need to know about the infrastructure.
+That's really all you need to know about the infrastructure (if you want to know more, read [How GitHooks.io works](http://githooks.io/how-it-works)).
 Ready to start?
 There is a [boilerplate vanilla project](https://github.com/GitHooksIO/boilerplate-githook) just waiting to be cloned and worked on!

 ## Schema
 Your GitHook module will be passed a parameter which is split into three sets of utilities: `data`, `modules`, and `process`.
 An overview is presented below, but there is more detail in the sections that follow.